Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 The 2024 income limit for Alabama Nursing Home Medicaid for a single applicant is $2,829/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, Alabama Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
-They are only allowed to keep $30/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are dual eligible, and they can make any allowable spousal income allowance payments to financially needy, non-applicant spouses.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. However, Alabama Nursing Home Medicaid recipients are required to give most of their income to the state to help cover the cost of care.
+They are only allowed to keep $30/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are dual eligible.

 Functional Requirements

-The functional, or medical, criteria for Nursing Home Medicaid in Alabama is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
-To determine if the Nursing Facility Level of Care requirement is for Medicaid purposes, the state uses the Alabama Home and Community Based Program Assessment (HCBS-1) form.
-This assessment takes into consideration the applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications), as well as cognitive ability.
+The functional, or medical, criteria for Nursing Home Medicaid in Alabama is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care normally associated with nursing homes.
+To determine if Medicaid applicants do require a NFLOC, the state uses the Alabama Home and Community Based Program Assessment (HCBS-1) form.
+This assessment takes into consideration the applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications), as well as their cognitive ability.

 Alabama Medicaid Home and Community Based Services (HCBS) Waivers Eligibility Criteria